Published November 9, 2017|5 min read

 “One of the biggest obstacles that I have noticed people have when trying to save is not budgeting for the small expenses,” said LaKesha Womack, a financial literacy author.
 “Normally, people budget for the big items like their mortgage, car payment, insurance, utilities, etc., but they fail to consider household and personal items.
 Those expenses can easily eat away at the budget."

-“I noticed this in my own budget,” she continued, adding that she gives herself room for miscellaneous expenses.
+“I noticed this in my own budget,” she said, adding that she gives herself room for miscellaneous expenses.
 “I am sure to include reasonable amounts for gas and groceries."

 In short: build a budget and the savings will come.

 Any kind of major debt can be financially oppressive, but student loan debt is perhaps one of the biggest savings killers out there.
-In fact, according to Student Loan Hero, the average 2016 college graduate has more than $37,000 in student loan debt, a 6% increase from 2015.
+In fact, according to Student Loan Hero, the average 2019 college graduate has $29,900 in student loan debt.
 This often leaves little wiggle room for saving money – even if you have a budget.

 “That debt keeps you from putting away the amount of money you desire into your savings,” Jamie Wharton, a marketing coordinator with lending site Earnest.
 Wharton suggests refinancing your student loans in order to pare down your debt.
 By refinancing with a lower interest rate, you’ll free up some money to use toward your savings.

-It’s one thing to be wrought with expenses that make it hard to save, like rent or a car payment.
+It’s one thing to be burdened with expenses that make it hard to save, like rent or a car payment.
 It’s another thing to spend your money on unnecessary purchases.

 “Some people just can’t stand having old stuff, or they get tired of their possessions too quickly," Nowlin said.
 "One example is that guy who always buys the newest model of the iPhone, even though his current iPhone is still 100% functional."